alexeykosinov/alexeykosinov/README.md

 Formerly radio engineer, located in Moscow, looking for an interesting job deeply connected with the embedded development & hardware design.
 Possesses skills, which required to perform complex tasks in the area of building digital control and acquisition systems for a remote sensing satellites.
 Have over 5+ experience to develop firmware for a Xilinx FPGA's and some MCU (early Atmel chips, STM32F4, STM32H7) and Texas Instruments TMS320 DSP.
+Also have an experience to build small CLI-applications to communicate with the lab tools or a custom devices.

 ## Skills